JonB5/SKATE/README.md

 6. Failed tricks result in role switching or letter assignment
 7. Game continues until one player spells "SKATE"

+## How to Run New GUI

+- Requirements

+Qt6 (Qt 6.9.0 or newer recommended)
+CMake 3.16 or newer
+C++17 compatible compiler

+- How to Build
+Using Qt Creator:

+Open Qt Creator
+Select "Open Project"
+Navigate to the project folder and open the CMakeLists.txt file Configure the project when prompted
+Build and run the application (Ctrl+R)

+- File Structure
+skate_gui_standalone_qt6.cpp - Main application file containing all code CMakeLists.txt - Build configuration file

 ##  Testing

 The project includes comprehensive unit tests to verify game functionality: